redbairn/Profile/README.md

   - Skillset
   - Projects
   - Social
-- A contact form is created in the menu but because we can't use a server-side language here I've decide to use [Formspree](https://formspree.io/)
 - The portfolio website links back to projects which are stored as repositories here on Github.

 **Currently a work in progress. :)**

-**If there is anything that you see buggy on my website please feel free to contact me through the contact form**